DR. BEVERLY CRUSHER A STAR TREK PERSONNEL FILE

 Dr. Crusher and her son, Wesley, joined the Enterprise-D at Farpoint Station in 2364.
 Captain Picard expressed reservations at having her serve, given their past.
 Dr. Crusher assured him that she would be able to serve without issue.
 They resumed their friendship and went on Holodeck excursions, including joining Picard in his Dixon Hill adventure series.
 During one session, a Jarada ship’s probe caused a malfunction that disengaged the safeties on the Holodeck.
 The Dixon Hill villain Redblock was able to shoot the ship’s historian Whalen.
 Picard, Data, and Dr. Crusher were able to escape the holodeck and save Whalen’s life in medbay.

 Later in 2364, the Enterprise was assigned to investigate the missing SS Tsiolkovsky, a science vessel observing a dying red supergiant star.
 The ship is discovered with no life signs after a mysterious communication from a woman sounding seductive and talking about a “blow out”.
 When the away team investigated they found the walls and rooms littered with debris described as looking like a “wild party” had happened.
 They discovered what the woman had meant about a “blow out”.
 One of the crew had vented the ship into space, leaving those who were left, frozen.
 La Forge, the engineer, was infected when he touched one of the frozen crewmen.
-The infection was not stopped by decontamination in the transporter and traveled back to the Enterprise.
-Dr. Crusher suspected something was wrong with La Forge when he started behaving oddly and was sweating.
+The infection was not stopped by decontamination and traveled back to the Enterprise.
+Dr. Crusher suspected something was wrong with La Forge with his behavior and sweat.
 She confined him to sickbay.
 La Forge slipped his confinement by leaving his combadge and escaped.
-La Forge hung out with Wesley, Dr. Crusher’s son, infecting him and then later went to the observation lounge.
-He was confronted there by Tasha Yar who called for security.
-She touched him as he asked for help, and the infection was passed to her.
-On the bridge, Riker and Data found information about a similar incident that happened on the original Enterprise.
-Dr. Crusher worked to find a cure as the crew fell into the same madness that killed the USS Tsiolkovsky's crew.
+La Forge hung out with Wesley, Dr. Crusher’s son, infecting him and then later in the observation lounge.
+He was confronted by Tasha Yar who called for security.
+She touched him as he asked for help, and the infection passed to her.
+On the bridge, Riker and Data had found information about a similar incident that happened on the original Enterprise.
+Dr. Crusher worked to find a cure as the crew fell into the same madness that killed the USS Tsiolkovsky crew.

-The original Enterprise's cure did not work.
-Dr. Crusher and Picard became infected as well and started to flirt with each other.
-Even Data was affected due to several of his systems being meant to mimic human ones.
-The star started to collapse and the Enterprise, due to the crew and Wesley’s interference in Engineering was directly in the path of an ejected fragment, unable to move.
+The original cure didn't work.
+Dr. Crusher and Picard became infected as well, starting to flirt with each other.
+Even Data was affected due to several of his systems meant to mimic human ones.
+The star they were observing started to collapse and the Enterprise, due to the crew and Wesley’s interference in Engineering was in the path of an ejected fragment, unable to move.
 Data was brought to engineering by Riker, and even in an “intoxicated” state could repair the ship.
 However, there was not enough time.
 Dr. Crusher’s son, Wesley, intervened and gave them enough time to fix the ship.
 Dr. Crusher stumbled on the correct variation that cured the intoxication.
-As the ship was being fixed, the cure was passed on.
-The Enterprise was able to move out of the path of the expelled fragment, safe.
+As the ship was being fixed, the cure was passed on, the ship was moved out of the path of the expelled fragment, safe.